-This is to certify that the thesis entitled, "Effect of nitrogen, phosphorus and potassium fertilizers on growth and yield of mungbean" submitted to the Faculty of Agriculture, Sher-e-Bangla Agricultural University, Dhaka, in the partial fulfillment of the requirements for the degree of Master of Science work carried out by Md.
-Nayemul Islam, Registration No. 13-05448 under my supervision and guidance.
-No part of the thesis has been submitted for any other degree or diploma availed of during the course of this investigation has duly been acknowledged.
+This is to certify that the thesis entitled, "Effect of nitrogen, phosphorus and potassium fertilizaers on growth and yield of mungbean (Vigna radiata L.)" submitted to the Faculty of Agriculture, Sher-e-Bangla Agricultural University, Dhaka, in the partial fulfillment of the requirements for the degree of Master of Science (M.S.) in Soil Science, embodies the result of a piece of bona fide research work carried out by Imran Md.
+Sultan, Registration No. 19-10232 under my supervision and guidance.
+No part of the thesis has been submitted for any other degree or diploma.